Conformal gauge theory of vector-spinors and spin-3/2 particles: Conclusions

 \section{Conclusions}

 Poincaré invariance and the cluster decomposition principle necessarily imply the necessity of a field description of particles \cite{Weinberg:1995mt}.
-However, the Rarita-Schwinger action fails to provide a consistent theory of spin-$\tfrac{3}{2}$ particles through a vector-spinor field as soon as interactions are introduces \cite{Johnson:1960vt,Velo:1969bt}.
-Back in $'64$ Weinberg's take on this issue was that it represents a drawback of the Lagrangian description of the field theory \cite{Weinberg:1964cn}.
-However, the Lagrangian formulation of QFT has proved to be crucial in the derivation and mathematical description of the Standard Model of particle physics.
-Thus, serious attempt should be made to retain the Lagrangian description in any tentative interacting theory of higher-spin particles.
+However, the Rarita-Schwinger action fails to provide a consistent theory of spin-$\tfrac{3}{2}$ particles through a vector-spinor field as soon as interactions are introduced \cite{Johnson:1960vt,Velo:1969bt}.
+Back in $1964$ Weinberg's take on this issue was that it represents a drawback of the Lagrangian description of the field theory \cite{Weinberg:1964cn}.
+However, the Lagrangian formulation of Quantum Field Thoery (QFT) has proved to be crucial in the derivation and mathematical description of the standard model of particle physics.
+Thus, serious attempts should be made to retain the Lagrangian description in any tentative interacting theory of higher-spin particles.
 To this end, this problem may be stated in a different manner by saying that it is not possible to describe spin-$\tfrac{3}{2}$ particles through a consistent QFT that propagates this particle \emph{only}.
-Accordingly, the aim of the present paper was to show that a consistent quantum theory of vector-spinors is found once this assumption is amended.
+Accordingly, the aim of the present paper was to show that a quantum theory of vector-spinors compatible with causality is found once this assumption is amended; nevertheless, the price to pay is the lack of unitarity \cite{Anselmi:1999bu,Anselmi:2020opi}.
+Therefore, future works should explore the possibility of coupling the theory to a Dirac field and introducing a further gauge invariance such that the lower-spin components are compatible with \emph{both} causality and unitarity.

-Thus, this work provides a first attempt to find a solution to the long-standing conundrum of describing interacting higher-spin particles by focusing on the simplest example of $j=\tfrac{3}{2}$.
+This work provides a first attempt to find a solution to the long-standing conundrum of describing interacting higher-spin particles by focusing on the simplest example of $j=\tfrac{3}{2}$.
 The Lagrangian description is fixed by requiring the presence of an off-shell fermionic gauge symmetry valid regardless of the configurations of the background electromagnetic and gravitational fields.
-The resulting Lagrangian is unique, and it is given by ``singular" element of the one-parameter family of operators describing spin-$\tfrac{3}{2}$ particles found in the literature \cite{Pilling:2004cu}.
-The arguments that were proposed to discard such a theory are shown to be flawed in that they do not account for the gauge-invariance of the action.
+The resulting Lagrangian is unique, and it is given by a ``singular" element of the one-parameter family of operators describing spin-$\tfrac{3}{2}$ particles found in the literature \cite{Haberzettl:1998rw,Anselmi:1999bu}.
+The arguments that were proposed to discard such a theory are shown to be flawed in that they do not account for the gauge invariance of the action.
 Moreover, in the massless limit and in \emph{any} spacetime dimension this action fixes the arbitrary parameter that enters the most general Weyl invariant action for a vector-spinor.